Baidal/IMCR-Sensores/README.md

 ## Output
 The expected output is an image processed with all the filters needed.

+## Other files
+The other bash scripts are for automatic deployment.
+- `screen_script.sh`: Infinite loop that takes a picture and processes it.
+- `start.sh`: Sends that installs the required packages and starts the loop.

 ## Test files
 Theres an image inside the `dataset` folder.
 You can use that image to test if the processing you need is adequate.